-External users on the other hand will always have to verify their login with 2FA that is sent to their mobile number.
+External users on the other hand will always have to verify their login with 2FA that is sent to their mobile phone.
 This adds a layer of security which is critical when dealing with external parties as it ensures the true identity of the person logging in.

 KYC Portal also offers the option of integrating with our customers internal authentication method such as Active Directory.
 This would allow them to have users synched with their authentication mechanism, automatically inheriting all the security policies that they have placed in their company.